Skip to main content

 Photo by Girl Named Shirl Photography

-Located on the Heritage Trail along the Victoria Promenade, a bronze bust of Abraham Maude Bowman faces south towards the river, alongside the busts of three other prominent historic Edmonton citizens: Nellie McClung, Abraham Cristall, and Judge Lucien Dubuc.
+Located on the Heritage Trail along the Victoria Promenade, a bronze bust of Maude Bowman faces south toward the river, alongside the busts of three other prominent historic Edmonton citizens: Nellie McClung, Abraham Cristall, and Judge Lucien Dubuc.

 Maude Bowman exercised influence over the development of arts and history in Edmonton that extended over a thirty-year period.
 Along with other members of the Art Association, Edmonton Art Club, and Fine and Applied Arts Committee of the Local Council of Women, the women convened in the studio of artist William Johnstone to discuss the idea of starting an art museum.
 During these discussions, Bowman was the one to suggest the establishment of a permanent art collection for the community.